Southwest DeKalb High School: Band

-The band were invited to Italy for the Tournament of Roses parade.
+The band was invited to Italy for the Tournament of Roses parade.

-The SWD High School Band were also credited on Mariah Carey's album Memoirs of an Imperfect Angel on the track "Up Out My Face (The Reprise)."
+The SWD High School Band was also credited on Mariah Carey's album Memoirs of an Imperfect Angel on the track "Up Out My Face (The Reprise)."

-The marching band were invited to perform in the movie Stomp the Yard 2: Homecoming.
+The marching band was invited to perform in the movie Stomp the Yard 2: Homecoming.
 They also performed on season four of America's Got Talent.

-As well The Marching Panthers rival is Stephenson High School located in Stone Mountain, Georgia.
+The Marching Panthers rival is Stephenson High School located in Stone Mountain, Georgia.